(Updated April 2022)

 - We outsource some administrative tasks to a wholly owned subsidiary of our Parent Company.
 The Company we use is BC India, they are based in India.
 In order to carry out administrative tasks on our behalf they have access to our systems.

-We use safeguards such as EU Commission-approved model clauses, Privacy Shield Certifications and other safeguards when transferring personal data outside the UK or the EEA.
+We use safeguards such as Commission approved model clauses, and other safeguards when transferring personal data outside the EEA.
 For more information or to obtain a copy of these safeguards, please contact us as set out at the end of this Policy.

 What are your rights?